srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running_cu.rst

 Run srsCU with ``sudo`` to ensure threads are configured with the correct priority.

-Example configuration files can be found in the ``configs/`` folder in the srsRAN Project codebase.
+Example configuration files can be found in the ``configs/`` folder in |project_name| codebase.
 For more information on the configuration files and the available parameters see the :ref:`configuration reference <manual_config_ref>`.

 When running, srsCU should generate the following console output: